-Discover everything you need to know about traveling to Vietnam from New Zealand, including flights, visas, top destinations, best travel times, and tips for planning your unforgettable Vietnam tour.
+Discover everything you need to know about planning a Vietnam trip from New Zealand in 2026, including updated visa rules, flights, best times to visit, key destinations, and practical planning tips.

 Vietnam is increasingly becoming a favored travel destination for New Zealanders.
-With its stunning landscapes, vibrant street life, delicious cuisine, and deep-rooted history, Vietnam offers a refreshing mix of adventure, relaxation, and cultural exploration.
-Whether you’re craving a motorbike ride through the mountains of Sapa, a cruise through the limestone pillars of Ha Long Bay, or a stroll through the lantern-lit streets of Hoi An, Vietnam tours cater to every type of traveler.
-Its affordability and accessibility make it an even more appealing choice for Kiwi travelers.
+With its varied landscapes, street life, regional food and deep-rooted history, Vietnam offers a mix of adventure, relaxation and cultural exploration.
+Whether you’re keen on a motorbike ride through the mountains of Sapa, a cruise among the limestone pillars of Ha Long Bay, or a stroll through the lantern-lit streets of Hoi An, Vietnam tours can fit most travel styles and budgets.
+Its relative affordability compared with New Zealand makes it especially attractive for longer trips.

 Vietnam Airlines